Match.com, established in 1995, is one of the biggest and most popular online dating services. It is also my personal favorite.

 Because Match is so big, has so many members, and is very profitable, they can afford to host member only parties, at least in the bigger cities.
 When I was a member I went to maybe 3 or 4 of these, mostly at the beginning of my membership.

-If you have time, you can look them up before you decide to approach them (of course with all of the bad pictures you might not be able to after all).
+If you have time, you can look up the attendees’ profiles before you decide to approach them (of course with all of the bad pictures you might not be able to recognize them after all).
 If there was someone who looked interesting but you didn’t get a chance to talk to her, assuming her pictures were accurate, you could find her and message her later.

 Consumer Reviews and Complaints